arnt/mailmaint-smtputf8/draft-ietf-mailmaint-smtputf8-syntax.md

 Based on the above goals, the following rules are formulated:

-1. An address MUST NOT contain an a-label (e.g. xn--dmi-0na).
+1. An atom in an address MUST NOT be an a-label (e.g. xn--dmi-0na).

-2. An address MUST contain only code points in the PRECIS IdentifierClass.
+2. An address MUST contain only code points in the "A", "H" and "K" classes defined by [RFC5892] and [RFC8264], as well as the code points allowed by the "F" class, also defined by [RFC5892], "." and "@".

-3. An address MUST consist entirely of a sequence of composite characters, ZWJ and ZWNJ. ("c" followed by "combining hook below" is an example of a composite character, "d" is another example; see
-{{RFC6365}} for the definition.)

-4. An address MOT NOT contain more than one script, disregarding ASCII.
-(Disregarding ASCII, the word Orléans contains only an é, which is one script, namely Latin.)
+3. An address MUST NOT contain more than one script, when ASCII is disregarded.
+(For example: In the word word Orléans, Orl and ans are ASCII and é is non-ASCII.
+Since é is a single letter, the word contains only one script.)

 # Examples

-example@example.com is permitted, because 1) it does not contain any a-label, 2) it consists entirely of permissible code points, 4) it consists of 19 composite characters, and 4) it contains no non-ASCII code points at all.
+example@example.com is permitted, because 1) it does not contain any a-label, 2) it consists entirely of permissible code points and 3) it contains no non-ASCII code points at all.

-The address dømi@dømi.fo is permitted, because 1) it does not contain any a-label, 2) does not apply, 3) it consists entirely of permissible code points, 4) it consists of 12 composite characters, 5) does not apply and 6) it consists entirely of 'Latin' and 'Common' code points (and ./@).
+The address dømi@dømi.fo is permitted, because 1) it does not contain any a-label, 2) it consists entirely of code points in the "A" and "K" classes and 3) it consists entirely of 'Latin' and 'Common' code points (and ./@).

 The address U+200E '@' U+200F '.'
-U+200E is not permitted, because 4)
+U+200E is not permitted, because 3)
-U+200E and U+200F are not parts of composite characters.
+U+200E and U+200F are in the "C" class as defined by [RFC5892], not A/H/K/F.

 阿Q正传@阿Q正传.example is permitted because it contains ASCII and Han, dømi@dømi.fo is legal because it contains ASCII and Latin, but 阿Q正传@dømi.fo is illegal becasue it contains Han 阿 and the Latin non-ASCII letter ø.

-TODO: add more examples and rationales again.

 # IANA Considerations {#IANA}